LexaWhat/LexaWhat/README.md

 - 👋 Hi, I’m @LexaWhat or Said Rakhimov
-- 👀 I’m interested in C++, C#, JavaScript
+- 👀 I’m interested in Full Stack coding (fFontend and Backend)
-- 🌱 I’m currently learning Javascript
+- 🌱 I’m currently learning Javascript And Backend
 - 📫 How to reach me: Telegram: @HyperTMLanguage
 - 👶 I'm newbie in Coding
+- 🏳️ Currently i'm in Uzbekistan But My Nationality is Russia
+- 🐫 And Yes i Just LOVE Camel Case!